Homeschooling, like anything else, can cost as much or as little as you want it to.

 Parents first choose their child's level - similar to grade level but can be different for each subject.
 Then, decide on a theme for the school year.
 Themes range from Geography & Cultures to Modern History.

 Students receive assignments and printable worksheets for each lesson.
 Additionally, every 40 days, students get reminders to turn in projects so parents can maintain a portfolio record of their education.

 Easy Peasy also offers various support groups for homeschool families and encourages its members to reach out with any questions or concerns.

-Ambleside Online is a free homeschool program that uses the Charlotte Mason method.
+Ambleside Online is one of the best free online homeschooling programs that uses the Charlotte Mason method.
 This method of homeschooling focuses on developing a child's character through nature studies, engaging literature, and creative arts.
 Charlotte Mason believed children should learn by direct contact with their environment instead of from textbooks or lecturers.